kubesphere/kubeeye/README.md

 1、Install Node-problem-Detector in the inspection cluster

-> Note: The NPD module does not need to be installed when no node information needs to be probed.
+> Note: The NPD module does not need to be installed When more detailed node information does not need to be probed.

 * Create a ConfigMap file for Node-Problem-Detector, which contains fault patrol rules and can be added by the user  [npd-config.yaml](./docs/npd-config.yaml).
 `kubectl apply -f npd-config.yaml`